tadayoni1/terraform_class_1/README.md

 # Terraform Part 1
-Starter code for learning terraform
+Starter code for learning terraform.

 I created this started code for those who want to learn Terraform.